 Option 2 Pay Excess Non Concessional Contributions tax on the excess amount

-Excess Contributions Tax can result in double taxation, with an effective tax rate of up to 98%!
-To avoid this disastrous situation, it is vital that you keep track of all your Non Concessional Contributions.
+Excess Contributions Tax can result in double taxation, with an effective tax rate of up to 94%.
+It is vital that you keep track of all your Non Concessional Contributions.